bryan-besnyi/gwc/api/README.md

-# Python API for Next.js Project
+# API Routes in This Project

-This directory contains serverless Python functions that work with Vercel deployment.
+This project uses both Next.js API routes and Python serverless functions, giving you flexibility in how you implement your backend.

+## API Structure

+### Python API Endpoints
+- `/api/hello` - The original Python endpoint
+- `/api/python-hello` - A clearly named Python endpoint

+### Next.js API Endpoints
+- `/api/nextjs-hello` - A Next.js API route that works alongside the Python endpoints

 ## How it works

 ### In Development
 - The original Flask server (`server.py`) in the root directory runs on port 5000
-- The Next.js application uses a rewrite rule to forward `/api/*` requests to the Flask server
+- The Next.js application uses rewrite rules to forward specific Python API routes to the Flask server
+- Next.js API routes work normally without interference
 - Run both servers together with `npm run dev:all`

 ### In Production (Vercel)
-- The serverless functions in this `/api` directory are deployed with the `@vercel/python` builder
+- The serverless Python functions in this `/api` directory are deployed with the `@vercel/python` builder
-- Each `.py` file becomes an API endpoint with the path `/api/filename`
+- Next.js API routes are bundled with the application
-- The routing is handled by Vercel according to the configuration in `vercel.json`
+- Routing is handled by Vercel according to the configuration in `vercel.json`

-## Available Endpoints

-- `/api/hello` - GET and POST endpoint
-  - GET: Takes a `name` query parameter (`/api/hello?name=YourName`)
-  - POST: Takes a JSON body with a `name` field
+## Testing All APIs

+You can use the test page at `/test` to try out both API systems.

 ## Local Testing